pmerienne/iterative-cf/README.md

 >
 > -- <cite>Manos Papagelis, Ioannis Rousidis, Dimitris Plexousakis, Elias Theoharopoulos</cite>

 Trident-CF is still in a beta phase and isn't production ready.
-It lays the fundamental algorithm and aims to be usable in production.
+It lays the fundamental algorithm however current performances are very bad.

 # Usage